Cheesy Crab Roll is a perfect, easy to make appetizer to bring to any gathering. In about 30 minutes you have a hot dish ready to go.Jump to Recipe

 We used a tube of crescent rolls and kept it as one big piece for the dough.
 You could also get a refrigerated pizza dough similar to the crescent rolls.
 I think the crescent rolls give it a bit more of a flaky crust, though.

 Also, make sure you use lump crab.
 It comes in a can and is usually near the tuna and other canned seafood.
 You could use fresh crab meat, but that’s going to be much more expensive.
+If you enjoy lump crab, you should also try our hot crab dip.

 Step by Step